nikoladevelops/godot-blast-bullets-2d/README.md

 While **BlastBullets2D** is highly optimized and feature-rich for top-down 2D games, there are a few limitations you should be aware of:

-- ❌ **Y-sorting is not supported**
+- ❌ **Y-sorting is not supported**<br>
 If your game relies heavily on Y-based depth sorting (common in platformers or isometric games), this plugin may not be a good fit.

-- ❌ **Only `RectangleShape2D` is supported for collisions**
+- ❌ **Only `RectangleShape2D` is supported for collisions**<br>
 Currently, other collision shapes like `CircleShape2D` or `ConvexPolygonShape2D` are not supported.

-- ❌ **Only Area2D like behavior**
+- ❌ **Only Area2D like behavior**<br>
 All bullets act as `Area2D` - they are not `RigidBody2D` and don't support bouncing off of other bullets and so on.
 Basically you can NOT apply impulse forces.
 Just view them as `Area2D` bullets.

+- ❌**No Save/Load System**<br>
+Version 2.0 of BlastBullets2D had a saving/loading system based on custom resources that **got removed in version 3.0.** This is due to the enormous amount of features and changes that got added and the difficulty of keeping everything supported for **every type of game** and **every mix of features**, which proved very hard in practice.
+The recommended way is for the user to implement this logic depending on the game he's working on - you can fork the repository and begin experimenting.
+There are currently no plans of this getting implemented again, since people that donated or contacted me privately wanted the advanced features mostly and found the saving/loading unnecessary.

 In conclusion, **BlastBullets2D is ideal for top-down shooters and arcade-style games**, but may not be suitable for other 2D genres if those specific features are essential to your project.